lemonrick/flutter_finder/README.md

 # flutter_vyhladavac

 <p align="center">
-  Táto Flutter aplikácia umožňuje vyhľadávať IT knihy s použitím otvorenej API.
+  This Flutter application allows you to search IT books using an open API.
 </p>

 <p>